Europe bids adieu to cheek kiss in coronavirus era

 Chornet said he had urged his 65-year-old mother to refrain from greeting relatives for a Sunday lunch scheduled for next week with two kisses.

 “They need to lay down ground rules about how they will communicate nonverbally — in advance,” he said.
-“In the moment it will be awkward if some are kissing and some aren’t.”
+“In the moment, it will be awkward if some are kissing and some aren’t.”

-One team at the University of Alicante Foundation determined that Spaniards are greeting each other most commonly with a head nod these days — and that even wearing face masks, people have been able to convey approachability.
+One team at the University of Alicante Foundation determined that Spaniards are greeting one another most commonly with a head nod these days — and that even wearing face masks, people have been able to convey approachability.

 “If a person lowers their chin, it means they are pleased and open and there is a connection,” said Javier Torregrosa, a researcher in nonverbal communication who led the work.
 “If they raise their chin, it is correct recognition, but without connection or approachability.”